Feastio

 5. Vella Cheese Company of California

 Speaking of cheese, did you know a California Cheese Trail extends throughout the state?
 I didn't until I began planning for my trip to Sonoma Valley.
 One of the cheesemakers on the trail is Vella Cheese Co., one block northeast of Sonoma Plaza.
 Gaetano Vella founded it in 1931 as a pivot during Prohibition.
-The cheese shop's stone building, a historical landmark, was built in 1904 and originally housed a brewery.
+The cheese shop is in a stone building, a historical landmark built in 1904 that initially served as a brewery.

 During their regular hours, you can enjoy a complimentary cheese tasting.
 It's a casual experience; you can ask for whichever cheese you want to sample.
 We walked away with a small block of Monterey Jack cheese with rosemary, a tasty reminder of our time in Sonoma Valley.